-can be placed in the operating position and operated without the need for any crew member to be substantially outside the stern pulpit or lifelines.

-Yachts with other than outboard motor(s) having integral fuel tanks shall be able to demonstrate that the tank can be refilled when the motor is in its
+3 4 3 20.13 The outboard motor(s) must not be located near accommodation.
+X X X X X It must be demonstrated that the outboard motor(s) can be placed in the operating position and operated without the need for any crew member to be substantially outside the stern pulpit or lifelines.
+Yachts with other than outboard motor(s) having integral fuel tanks shall be able to demonstrate that the tank can be refilled when the motor is in its operating position.
 It is recommended that an outboard motor mounting at the stern be of the long shaft type.
 An outboard motor of the standard shaft type must be able to be operated efficiently and safely.

-- 20.14 Sea cocks or valves shall be fitted on all throughhull openings with the exception of integral deck scuppers, shaft log, speed indicators, depth finders and the like, however, a means of closing such openings when necessary to do so, shall be provided. - 20.15 Transom outlets.
-When these are fitted securely, gate valves need not be fitted at the inspector's discretion providing that the outer hull aperture is in such a position that a suitable plug can be inserted at a maximum reach of arm's length from the deck.
-All such plugs shall be permanently attached to the hull by suitable cord or chain, long enough to allow insertion without disconnecting such cord or chain. - 20.16 Soft wood plugs, tapered and of the correct size, to be attached to, or adjacent to, each skin-fitting.
-21.1
+20.14 Sea cocks or valves shall be fitted on all through-hull openings with the exception of integral deck scuppers, shaft log, speed indicators, depth finders and the like, however, a means of closing such openings when necessary to do so, shall be provided.
+X X X X X 20.15 Transom outlets.
+When these are fitted securely, gate valves need not be fitted at the inspector's discretion provided that the outer hull aperture is in such a position that a suitable plug can be inserted at a maximum reach of arm's length from the deck.
+All such plugs shall be permanently attached to the hull by suitable cord or chain, long enough to allow insertion without disconnecting such cord or chain.
+X X X X X 20.16 Soft wood plugs, tapered and of the correct size, to be attached to, or adjacent to, each skin-fitting.
+X X X X X

-Quality Safety Equipment, Professional Advice and Service Shop online: www.safetyatsea.co.nz - Email: sales@safetyatsea.co.nz - Ph: 09 309 9111
+Shop online: www.safetyatsea.co.nz - Email: sales@safetyatsea.co.nz - Ph: 09 309 9111